joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 ## API design details

+`jsx-sfc` is an API that must use compiler, this is the way after full consideration and practical experience.

 ### Adapting Eslint Plugin

 If you configure the [eslint-plugin-react-hooks](https://github.com/facebook/react/tree/master/packages/eslint-plugin-react-hooks), this API also can check where you can use hooks: